-I provide three examples on how the MMMM can be employed to study spatial, network, and aggregation problems
+I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 The effect of air quality on home values